Galapagos Short-eared Owl

 A daylight hunter, one of two Galápagos owl species

-Information about Galapagos Short-eared Owl
+What you need to know about the Galapagos Short-eared Owl

 This stunning bird is one of only two species of owls native to Galápagos, the other being the Galápagos Barn Owl.
 This small dark-brown owl measures up to 16 inches (40cm) in length and is well distributed around the islands.
 Elsewhere in the world the numbers of short-eared owls are declining, but thanks to the protected status of the Galápagos National Park they are thriving on the islands.